The Sound of the Crowd

-"The Sound of the Crowd" is a song by the British synthpop group The Human League.
-It became the band's commercial breakthrough, reaching #12 on the UK Singles Chart in May 1981.
+"The Sound of the Crowd" is a song by the English synth-pop band the Human League.
+It became the band's commercial breakthrough, reaching #12 on the UK singles chart in May 1981.

 Background

-Written jointly by lead singer Philip Oakey and keyboard player Ian Burden, the song was recorded at Genetic Sound Studios, Reading, in March 1981.
+Written jointly by lead vocalist Philip Oakey and keyboardist Ian Burden, the song was recorded at Genetic Sound Studios in Streatley, Berkshire, in March 1981.
 Originally released as a stand-alone single in April 1981, it was subsequently remixed and incorporated into the studio album Dare, later in the year.